jamesallen1998/Polytechnique-Internship/README.md

 James Allen, 2019

 Code Credit (Functions):\
-Olivier Gougeon 2019\
+Olivier Gougeon, 2019\
-Leandro Lustosa 2017
+Leandro Lustosa, 2017

 This repository contains both the MATLAB code and report for my work on the development on the MAVion convertible drone and Crazyflie swarm drones.